Orange tulips on the mantelpiece after a week alone in the house, while we were off traveling. I love the way cut tulips change as they fade.

 To see what other bloggers have put in a vase today, please visit Cathy at Rambling in the Garden.

-(Click on the picture to enlarge it.)
+You can click on the photo to enlarge it.

 “To uidentifiserte barn på en sti” (two unidentified children on a path), ca. 1910, place and photographer unknown, via Nasjonalbiblioteket/National Library of Norway.